Campbell-Muscle-Lab/teaching_PGY630_QM/docs/pages/Lectures/Working_with_Excel_files/working_with_excel_files.md

 + getting started with MATLAB and live scripts
 + pseudorandom numbers, sorting, and logic
 + working with text
-+ Loading Excel files into MATLAB and pulling out specific information
++ Loading Excel files into MATLAB as tables
++ filter tables in MATLAB
++ merging two tables in MATLAB
++ writing a table to a new Excel file

 ## Accessing files